Ease to Grow: Easy.

 Zones: 2-7 (2-8).

 The Purple Pitcher Plant, Sarracenia purpurea, is low growing with short, stout traps, often showing burgundy color and red veins in full sun.
 In the winter it frequently turns a gorgeous deep reddish purple color.
-The external pitcher surface is waxy and feels hard to the touch.
 It tends to clump and form colonies, about 4+ feet across.
 Traps hold their color through the winter and for nearly 2 years.
 It is a fragrant, early spring bloomer, growing deep red blossoms on 12 inch scapes that flower well before the new traps develop.
 Flower stalks and sepals last through the year, resembling green daffodils.
-It prefers mild summers and cold winters.
 It is native, in several varieties, from Florida to Newfoundland.
 Some of its more colorful common names are: Devil's Boots, Side-Saddle Flower and Hunter's Cup.
 In colonial homeopathic medicine it was believed to offer relief from small pox.

 Plants are shipped bare-root, wrapped in damp sphagnum moss.
 In it's dormant season, it will be shipped as a dormant rhizome with trimmed off pitchers.
 Photographs are representative of the species, and not the specific plant shipped.
 Veining and coloration may vary because these are a seed strain.